 When a new dog moves into your home, it is not at all uncommon for him or her to feel the need to “raise the yellow flag” and claim their new territory as their own by marking it with some urine.
 Since many newly adopted dogs are already housebroken, this may just be a one-time occurrence.
 But what if your new dog continues to mark inside?
 How do you know if it is that they need to be housebroken, need re-training, if it is territorial, anxiety – or a combination of all the above?
-For many dogs, there’s a few simple “tricks” you can try to see if they can instantly put a stop that leg lifting or squatting.
+Knowing how to stop a dog from marking inside is a tricky task.
+Luckily, for many dogs, there’s a few simple “tricks” you can try to see if they can instantly put a stop that leg lifting or squatting.
 If they don’t, you can follow the steps we describe in housetraining your new dog.
 I’ve had many adopters tell me these tips work!
-Read on for four tips you can try to see if they stop your new dog’s marking inside your home.
+Read on for four tips about how to stop a dog from marking inside your home.

 For the sake of clarity, I’ll refer to your new dog as a boy, since though girl dogs can be territorial markers, I’ve found that is more often the boys.